 - You won't face upfront legal fees when pursuing a negligence claim.

-During your initial consultation, our solicitors will explain this agreement clearly and answer any questions you may have, providing transparency and peace of mind.
+During your initial consultation, our solicitors will explain this agreement clearly and answer any questions you may have, providing transparency and peace of mind throughout the entire process.

 Why choose Stephensons for amputation negligence compensation claims?